kufena/kufena/README.md

 equations, although some of that has gone.
 I'm half way through a course on Numerical Methods for Engineers, again by Coursera.
 I'd like to do the AWS Developer Associate exam, as I really like the cloud.
 - 💞️ I’m looking to collaborate on, well, not sure really - not sure I know where to start.
 - 📫 How to reach me?
-Twitter under andydouglas1967, similarly for instagram.
+Twitter under andydouglas1967, and as andrewdouglas1967 for instagram.

 <!---
 kufena/kufena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.